American Man With Coronavirus Dies At Hospital Near Center Of Epidemic

 It's not known why this patient was not among the evacuees.

-The CDC reports that as of Friday, 21 cases of coronavirus have been confirmed in the U.S. across six states: Arizona, California, Illinois, Massachusetts, Washington and Wisconsin.\
+The CDC reports that as of Friday, 21 cases of coronavirus have been confirmed in the U.S. across six states: Arizona, California, Illinois, Massachusetts, Washington and Wisconsin.